Download our app to stay updated on the latest experiences around you!

 Various locations

-If you’re wanting all-day brunch, look no further.
-Jack’s Wife Freda has just what you need at four locations around New York.
-Affectionately described as “South African Israeli Jewish grandmother cuisine” by New York Magazine, the menu seamlessly blends cultural staples like Freda’s matzo ball soup with modern updates like savory avocado toast.
+If you want all-day brunch, look no further than Jack’s Wife Freda.
+The well-known spot was affectionately described as “South African Israeli Jewish grandmother cuisine” by New York Magazine, with a menu that seamlessly blends cultural staples like Freda’s matzo ball soup with modern updates like savory avocado toast.
 The lively, floral atmosphere is just another perk.

 Freemans